Trusted-AI/adversarial-robustness-toolbox/README.md

 ### Installation with `pip`

-The toolbox is designed to run with Python 2 and 3.
+The toolbox is designed and tested to run with Python 3.
 ART can be installed from the PyPi repository using `pip`:

 ```bash